miker704/Strife/patches2.md

     - Changed message wrapper1 to message-wrapper for messages in server chat rooms.
     - Changed message wrapper1 to message-wrapper for dm messages in dm chat rooms.
     - Changed message-accessories-button-wrapper1 to message-accessories-button-wrapper for dm messages settings.
+    - Changed message-accessories-button-wrapper1 to message-accessories-button-wrapper for server messages settings.